-- (1) Stormwater runoff from new or redevelopment of, existing high contaminant generating carparks and all publicly accessible carparks exposed to rainfall and all roads must be treated with a stormwater management device(s) meeting the following standards: - (a) the device or system must be sized and designed in accordance with 'Guidance Document 2017/001 Stormwater Management Devices in the Auckland Region (GD01)'; or - (b) where alternative devices are proposed, the device must demonstrate it is designed to achieve an equivalent level of contaminant or sediment removal performance to that of 'Guidance Document 2017/001 Stormwater Management Devices in the Auckland Region (GD01)'. - (c) For all other trafficked impervious surfaces, water quality treatment in accordance with the approved stormwater management plan must be installed; and - (e)(d) For all roads proposed to be vested in Auckland Transport, the Auckland Transport 'Transport Design Manual' and design requirements. - (2) New buildings, and additions to buildings must be constructed using inert cladding, roofing and spouting building materials that do not have an exposed surface made from contaminants of concern to water quality (i.e. zinc, copper and lead).
+- (1) Stormwater runoff from new or redevelopment of, existing high contaminant generating carparks and all publicly accessible carparks exposed to rainfall and all roads must be treated with a stormwater management device(s) meeting the following standards: - (f) the device or system must be sized and designed in accordance with 'Guidance Document 2017/001 Stormwater Management Devices in the Auckland Region (GD01)'; or

+- (g) where alternative devices are proposed, the device must demonstrate it is designed to achieve an equivalent level of contaminant or sediment removal performance to that of 'Guidance Document 2017/001 Stormwater Management Devices in the Auckland Region (GD01)'. - (h) For all other trafficked impervious surfaces, water quality treatment in accordance with the approved stormwater management plan must be installed - (2) New buildings, and additions to buildings must be constructed using inert cladding, roofing and spouting building materials that do not have an exposed surface made from contaminants of concern to water quality (i.e. zinc, copper and lead).